Key takeaways

 #1 Verify the signer's identity before completing the transaction

-Confirm the signer’s identity through a phone call, secure link, or authentication method built into your eSignature tool.
+Confirm the signer's identity through a phone call, secure link, or authentication method built into your eSignature tool.
 Never rely on an email address alone.
-Because the last thing you want is a cousin Fred signing instead of client Fred.
+Wire fraud in real estate is a documented, growing problem — the CFPB explicitly warns consumers about closing scams where fraudsters pose as settlement agents and send last-minute wiring instruction changes via email.
+Your identity verification process is your first line of defense.

 #2 Use tamper-evident documents

 Use a platform that locks down documents after signing.
-If anyone messes with the file, the system will call it out instantly, or can even scrap the contract.
+If anyone modifies the file post-signature, the system flags it immediately.
 You'll have proof in seconds, and so will the court if it ever comes to a dispute.
+Docupilot's AES encryption and tamper-evident audit trails mean every signed document carries a verifiable chain of custody.

 #3 Get client consent to eSign